 Nicole joined Urban Alliance in August of 2004 and is a Washington, D.C. native.
 She graduated from Eastern Senior High School and received her bachelor’s degree in business administration from University of Maryland Eastern Shore.
 She manages the day-to-day operations of the Urban Alliance office.

-Midas Hampton joined Urban Alliance in July 2019 as a Program Evaluation Coordinator.
-Prior to joining UA, Midas worked on affordable housing policy at the Association of Washington Housing Authorities, where he supported and managed their strategic legislative initiatives.
-Before that, Midas worked as a Program Coordinator for the Higher Education Readiness Opportunity (HERO) Program at the College Success Foundation in Seattle, Washington.
+Midas Hampton is Urban Alliance’s Director of Research and Evaluation in the Data and Evaluation Department.
+Midas joined Urban Alliance in July 2019 as a Program Evaluation Coordinator.
+Prior to joining UA, Midas worked on affordable housing policy at the Association of Washington Housing Authorities, where he supported and managed their strategic legislative initiatives like source of income discrimination.
+Midas also has experience as a direct service professional through his work with the College Success Foundation as a Program Coordinator for the Higher Education Readiness Opportunity (HERO) Program in Seattle.

 Business and Finance Associate

 Kiara joined Urban Alliance as the Operations Associate for the DC Office in October 2015.
 In her current role as Business and Finance Associate, Kiara maintains proper controls surrounding financial transactions and manages many finance related responsibilities as our organization continues to grow.
 Prior to Urban Alliance, Kiara worked as a Personal Assistant and Nanny where she developed a passion for working with youth.
 She earned her Bachelor’s in Business Administration and Accounting from Shaw University and a Master’s in Business Administration from Capella University.